dviramontes/reddit-newsletter/README.md

 #### Workers

-Workers are lambda like functions that execute a given task and exit
+Workers are lambda like functions that execute a given task and exit.
+They are designed to interact with our API service and can be deployed and scaled independently of user requests.

 - **update-worker**: updates subreddit's top column with the latest top 3 posts
-- **publish-worker**: publishes a newsletter (right now all it does it print to STDOUT but it will be useful soon :)
+- **publish-worker**: publishes a newsletter (right now all it does is print to STDOUT but it will be useful soon :)

-They are designed to interact with our API service and can be deployed independently of other user requests

 ##### Running workers locally with docker